For this post, I did some ‘research’ by rewatching the film (ha)! Here are a few of the Da Vinci Code filming locations in Paris you must visit!

 Today, Palais Royal is both the name of the building and the quiet square nestled within its walls.
 The pretty and tranquil park is often cited as many people’s favourite park in the city of lights.
 In fact, it’s the perfect place to catch up with friends, or head to one of the only spots in the city where you can purchase a Matcha Latté, Café Kistuné.

 The Comédie-Française is the first, and so far only, comedy theater run by the French government.
 Located close to Palais Royal and the Louvre, its grand Haussmann façade makes it difficult to miss.
 Plus, it has its own group of full-time employed actors.
 The theater is yet another stop along the infamous ‘rose-line’, or so-called ‘Paris meridian’.

-And the final stop on our quirky tour of the Da Vinci Code filming locations in Paris is the Louvre.
+And the final stop on our quirky tour of the Da Vinci Code filming locations in Paris is the Louvre Museum.
 Allegedly the final resting place of Mary Magdalene, the Louvre also happens to be the largest museum in the world.

-In the book and novel, it’s alleged that the pointed triangular architecture of the centerpiece of the Louvre is not just a controversial art piece.
-Instead, Dan Brown alleges that the triangle points to the final resting place of Mary Magdalene, and the triangle symbolizes the male and the female.
+In the book and novel, it’s alleged that the pointed triangular architecture of the centrepiece of the Louvre is not just a controversial art piece.
+Instead, Dan Brown alleges that the triangle points to the final resting place of Mary Magdalene, and the triangle symbolises the male and the female.

 Enjoyed reading about the top Da Vinci filming locations in Paris?
 Pin this article now, read it again later: